tomelilla/image-toolkit-extension/README.md

 **Author:** GeminiCLI {gemini-1.5-pro-002}

-This Chrome extension provides a suite of image manipulation tools directly within your browser popup.
-It allows users to perform various operations on uploaded images, including analysis, scaling, compression, cropping, and smart stitching.
+This Chrome extension provides a comprehensive suite of image manipulation tools directly within your browser popup.
+Designed for efficiency and privacy, it allows users to perform various operations on uploaded images locally, without sending data to any external server.

 ## Features

+### 1. Multi-Image Management
-*   **Multi-Image Management**: Upload multiple images via drag & drop and manage them in a list.
+- **List View**: Upload multiple images via drag & drop or file selection.
-*   **Image Compression**: Reduce file size with adjustable quality and format selection (**JPEG, PNG, WebP**).
-*   **Smart Stitching**:
-    *   Combine images horizontally or vertically.
-    *   **Auto-Normalize**: Automatically matches image dimensions.
+- **Thumbnail Navigation**: Easily switch between uploaded images using the thumbnail list.
+- **Batch Ready**: All uploaded images can be used for stitching.

+### 2. Smart Image Stitching
+Combine multiple screenshots or images into a single file.
+- **Directions**: Support for both **Horizontal** and **Vertical** stitching.
+- **Auto-Normalize**: Automatically resizes all images to match dimensions (e.g., same width for vertical stitching) to prevent jagged edges.
+- **Smart Stitch (Auto-Remove Overlap)**:
-    *   **Smart Overlap Removal**: Detects and removes redundant overlapping areas (great for scrolling screenshots).
+    - Automatically detects and removes duplicate overlapping areas between images.
+    - Perfect for creating long screenshots from multiple scrolling captures.
+    - Optimized algorithm ensures fast processing even for large images.

+### 3. Image Compression
+Reduce file size without losing quality.
+- **Format Support**: Convert to **JPEG**, **PNG**, or **WebP**.
+- **Quality Control**: Adjustable slider (0-100) to fine-tune the balance between file size and quality.

+### 4. Image Editing Tools
-*   **Image Cropping**: Crop images to specific aspect ratios (Free, Square, 16:9, Round) or custom dimensions.
+- **Crop**: Crop images with freeform or preset aspect ratios (Square, 16:9, Round).
-*   **Proportional Scaling**: Resize images by percentage.
+- **Scale**: Proportionally resize images by percentage.
-*   **Privacy First**: All processing is done locally in your browser.
-No images are uploaded to any server.
+- **Analyze**: View detailed image metadata (dimensions, types).

+### 5. Privacy First & Local Processing
+- All image operations are performed **entirely within your browser**.
+- **No data upload**: Your images never leave your device.

 ## Installation